-The federal government requires everyone considering a reverse mortgage to have a counseling session with an approved Department of Housing and Urban Development (HUD) agency to ensure that they fully understand the terms of the loan, and that it’s a solution that meets their needs.
+The federal government requires everyone considering a home equity conversion mortgage to have a counseling session with an approved Department of Housing and Urban Development (HUD) agency to ensure that they fully understand the terms of the loan, and that it’s a solution that meets their needs.

-The HUD-approved counselor can explain how reverse mortgages work, and review your parents’ options with them.
-It allows your parents to ask the counselor any questions about reverse mortgages, so they can make an informed decision about whether it’s right for them.
+The HUD-approved counselor can explain how home equity conversion mortgages work, and review your parents’ options with them.
+It allows your parents to ask the counselor any questions about home equity conversion mortgages, so they can make an informed decision about whether it’s right for them.

 How and when does the loan have to be repaid?

-It’s important to remember that if one parent passes away or moves out, and the other is not on the home’s title, or doesn’t meet the age requirement (62 and older), the reverse mortgage will not automatically transfer to them, and the loan will have to be repaid.
+It’s important to remember that if one parent passes away or moves out, and the other is not on the home’s title, or doesn’t meet the age requirement (62 and older), the home equity conversion mortgage will not automatically transfer to them, and the loan will have to be repaid.